edwinbudding/WAR_Project/nfl_offensive_war/README.md

 This project develops a Wins Above Replacement (WAR) framework for NFL offenses, using play-by-play Expected Points Added (EPA)
-Using EPA, I estimate how individual players contribute to team success in terms of 'wins abve replacement" This is largely still a work in progress, but so far I have completed calculating WAR for QBs/RBs/WRs/TEs Offensive linemen still a WIP as are defensive players
+Using EPA, I estimate how individual players contribute to team success in terms of 'wins abve replacement" This is largely still a work in progress, but so far I have completed calculating WAR for QBs/RBs/WRs/TEs/OLs Defensive Players and Special Teams TBD

 Data Sources